saratkumar/java-kafka-keycloak/README.md.txt

 - docker network create NETWORK_NAME

-after successful creation, then we need to map all the container under the newly created network
+after successful creation, then we need to map all the containers under the newly created network

 - docker network connect NETWORK_NAME CONTAINER_NAME